-Gavin is a lecturer in the Department of Anthropology at Goldsmiths.
+Gavin is an anthropologist and Senior Lecturer in the Department of Social Sciences at Bournemouth University.
 His primary research area is the anthropology of violence and vigilantism (his PhD research at Sussex was on Guatemalan vigilantism), but he has published on a broad array of subjects spanning anthropological controversies, and Dunbar’s number.
 He is a Senior Fellow of the Higher Education Academy and he is particularly interested in the research and pedagogic potential of student/staff collaborative research.
 Research collaborations with students have spanned an ethnography of the Antiques Roadshow, a project on anthropologists’ bookshelves and research on children and parents’ recall of gambling advertising.
 His teaching includes undergraduate and postgraduate modules on controversies, violence and human rights, PhD supervision, as well as running a summer school and outreach work with sixth form colleges.
-He was an Associate Teacher at the University of Sussex, a Teaching Fellow at Durham University before becoming a full time, permanent Lecturer at Goldsmiths College.
+He was an Associate Teacher at the University of Sussex, a Teaching Fellow at Durham University, and Senior Lecturer at Goldsmiths College, University of London, before joining Bournemouth.
 He can be followed on Twitter at @GavinWeston1

 Natalie Djohari (Editor-in-chief)

-Natalie is Research Associate at the University of East Anglia and Visiting Researcher at Goldsmiths, University of London.
-Her current work on the multi-partner EU-India research programme ‘Coastal Transformations and Fisher Wellbeing’ (FISHERCOAST) explores the implications of coastal change over time for the equity, growth and wellbeing of coastal communities.
+Natalie is Research Fellow at Southampton University.
+She is currently working on the ProTechThem project exploring risky ‘sharenting’ practices across social media.
+Previousy she worked on the multi-partner EU-India research programme ‘Coastal Transformations and Fisher Wellbeing’ (FISHERCOAST) investigating the implications of coastal change over time for the equity, growth and wellbeing of coastal communities.
 Her research is primarily concerned with affective geographies and the way in which the lived environment transects with social exclusion, coping practice and aspirations, particularly as they relate to children and young people’s education.
 Previous research projects have explored the role of angling in alternative and complementary education, and the use of experiental learning in moral education among elite international schools.
-Natalie’s main pedagogical interest is in pushing the development and teaching of qualitative methodologies, which she has been exploing in her ongoing involvement in the Staff/Student Collaboration Project at Goldsmiths.
+Natalie’s main pedagogical interest is in pushing the development and teaching of qualitative methodologies, which she has been exploing in her involvement in the Staff/Student Collaboration Project at Goldsmiths.
 Follow Natalie on Twitter @NatalieDjohari

 Patrick Alexander (Editor, Schools and Further Education)